klingonPiD/Unscented_Kalman_Filter/README.md

 # File structure
 - **ReadMe.md**: This file
 - **main.cpp**: The main executable program that loops through the input file measurements and calls the unscented kalman filter (ukf) to get prediction outputs.
-This file is provided by Udacity and used as is.
+This flags in this file need to be set to to enable aprropriate radar only or lidar only mode.
 - **ukf.h** and **ukf.cpp**: Contains the implementation of the unscented kalman filter.
-It contains the implementation of both the prediction and measurment update steps.
 - **tools.h** and **tools.cpp**: Utility class to compute RMSE.
+- **ukf-visualization.ipynb**: Python notebook to visualize UKF outputs.

 # Description